baywet/spfx-devops-vsts/README.md

 # sp-fx-devops

 The purpose of this repository is to demonstrate how to better integrate SharePoint Framework developments with Visual Studio Team Services in devops processes.

+*Current Version Implemented* **1.4.1**

 ## Unit Tests